ywx/NppAStyle/readme.txt

 Thanks to developers of Artistic Style, Scintilla and Notepad++.

-NOTE: Artistic Style Version 2.05.1
+NOTE: Artistic Style Version 2.06 beta
 For information on Artistic Style, please see http://sourceforge.net/projects/astyle/ For information on Scintilla, please see http://www.scintilla.org/ or http://sourceforge.net/projects/scintilla/ For information on Notepad++, please see https://notepad-plus-plus.org/ or https://github.com/notepad-plus-plus/notepad-plus-plus